Cree (surname): Frequency of the name

-Using the benchmarks of the Guild of One-Name Studies (Spathaky 1998), the name Cree was therefore Rare in Wales in 1881, of Low Frequency in England, and of Medium Frequency in Scotland.
+Using the benchmarks of the Guild of One-Name Studies, the name Cree was therefore Rare in Wales in 1881, of Low Frequency in England, and of Medium Frequency in Scotland.
 It was of Low Frequency over Great Britain as a whole.
 The 1881 Census for Ireland is unavailable but figures derived from telephone directories suggest that Cree is of Medium Frequency in Northern Ireland and Rare in the Republic of Ireland.
 Cree is of Low Frequency in Australia (22.4), New Zealand (30.2), United States (12.3) and Canada (19.8).
 The name CRIE also occurs in France but is probably Rare in that country.

 Distribution of the name

 Based on 1881 Census records, the name Cree was of Medium Frequency in ten British counties, of which nine are in Scotland, headed by Ayrshire and Perthshire.
 Dunbartonshire is next and Nottinghamshire (the only English county in the top ten) fourth.
 Census data for Ireland is not available but we know that most Irish Cree families live in County Down.
 Data for the USA suggests that the surname Cree gained Medium Frequency in Pennsylvania by 1850, to which Iowa and New York could be added in 1880.